-- a) No (academic) request will be approved without submission of a formal student request form. - Student requests will be processed according to the guidelines outlined in the higher degree administration manual of the faculty. - No verbal or unrecorded approval will be permitted; all decisions must be officially documented. - d) Decisions about student requests are noted in the minutes of the relevant faculty meeting and submitted to HDA for recording on the students' academic record.
+- a) No (academic) request will be approved without submission of a formal student request. - b) Student requests will be processed according to the guidelines outlined in the Student Academic Lifecycle Administration manual for Higher degrees of the faculty. - No verbal or undocumented approval will be permitted; all decisions must be officially documented. - d) Decisions about student requests are documented during the relevant faculty meeting.